GitauHarrison/notes/search/implement_elasticseach.md

 ELASTICSEARCH_URL=http:localhost:9200
 ```

-The challenge with working with Elasticsearch is that it is not wrapped by a Flask extension, and cannot be initalized in a global scope as many other extensions.
+The challenge with working with Elasticsearch is that it is not wrapped by a Flask extension, and cannot be initialized in a global scope as many other extensions.
 The only way to access this variable is through `app.config` which becomes available once a Flask context is created.

 ```python